-Dariush Mozaffarian, MD, Cardiology, answeredFree radicals are a natural byproduct of energy metabolism and are also generated by ultraviolet rays, tobacco smoke, and air pollution.
+Dariush Mozaffarian, MD, Internal Medicine, answeredFree radicals are a natural byproduct of energy metabolism and are also generated by ultraviolet rays, tobacco smoke, and air pollution.
 They lack a full complement of electrons, which makes them unstable, so they steal electrons from other molecules, damaging those molecules in the process.

 Free radicals have a well-deserved reputation for causing cellular damage.
 But they can be helpful, too.
 When immune system cells muster to fight intruders, the oxygen they use spins off an army of free radicals that destroys viruses, bacteria, and damaged body cells in an oxidative burst.
 Vitamin C can then disarm the free radicals.